marcusray666/thekeyn/replit.md

 Prooff is a comprehensive social media platform for creators that combines digital art protection with community networking.
 The platform empowers artists, designers, musicians, and other creators to protect their work with blockchain certificates while connecting with a global community through sharing, commenting, liking, and following other creators.
 Users can showcase their protected works, engage with fellow creators, mint NFTs, and access premium features for serious creative professionals.

 **Recent Updates (July 17, 2025):**
-- ✅ COMPLETELY SIMPLIFIED THEME SYSTEM: Removed complex 4-palette system, now only Light/Dark modes
-- ✅ FIXED CRITICAL TEXT READABILITY: Theme-aware text colors with proper contrast ratios
-- ✅ LIGHT THEME: Clean white backgrounds with dark (#050505) text for maximum readability
+- ✅ REVERTED TO ORIGINAL LIQUID GLASS THEME: Restored single original theme with purple/blue cosmic aesthetic
+- ✅ REMOVED THEME SETTINGS MENU: Eliminated theme switching interface completely for simplicity
-- ✅ DARK THEME: Original liquid glass aesthetic with light (#f8fafc) text on dark backgrounds
+- ✅ ORIGINAL COLORS AND STYLING: Pure liquid glass morphism with original gradients and animations
-- ✅ SIMPLIFIED ACCESSIBILITY TOOLKIT: Streamlined interface with prominent "Reset to Defaults" button
 - ✅ FIXED PROFILE EDITING BUG: Added missing userId to authentication middleware, profile updates now work
 - ✅ AUTHENTICATION COMPLETELY REBUILT AND WORKING: Single-server architecture eliminates all cross-origin issues
 - ✅ Backend login/register successfully creating sessions and returning user data